NMSU-PLEASE-Lab/AppEKG/README.md

 python3 plotting.py --input "/path/toMyInput" --plot per-rank --rank 15
 ```

-**Plotting the counts and durations of all heartbeats per threadID/timemsec and field/timemsec:**
+### Plotting the counts and durations of all heartbeats per threadID/timemsec and field/timemsec

 The _plot_per_interval.py_ script plots heartbeat counts and durations.
 It reads the CSV file
 file that was produced by the _stats.py_ script when chosing an "per-tid-timemsec" option and
 then plots the average heartbeat data over all processes.
 It plots heartbeat data per threadID